rinaldilucas/mean-task-manager/README.md

 </div>

-I built this project to make a cool template for those who wants to learn the MEAN stack.
+I built this project to make a cool template for those who want to learn the MEAN stack.
 If this repository helped you, don't hesitate to leave a star!

 Here are some of the features:

 ### Backend

 - Node.js API written with TypeScript
-- Search, ordering and pagination integrate with frontend to shorten response sizes
+- Search, ordering, and pagination integrate with frontend to shorten response sizes
 - JWT implementation with refresh token using Redis and cookies on strict mode
 - Blacklist of access/refresh token
 - Password encryption using bcrypt with salt rounds
 - Authentication with brute force prevention using ExpressBrute
 - Error handling to maintain error readability
 - Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman
-- Database and model validation using mongoose
+- Database and model validation using Mongoose
 - API documentation using Swagger
-- ESlint rules focused on backend
+- ESlint rules focused on the backend
-- Multiple scripts to facilitate development, builds and deployment
+- Multiple scripts to facilitate development, builds, and deployment
 - Scripts to format, lint, debug, develop, build and deploy
 - And more

 ### Frontend

 - Multilingual features implemented in both the client-side and API responses
-- Examples of autocomplete, mat-chips, calendar, dialogs, bottomsheet and more
+- Examples of autocomplete, mat-chips, calendars, dialogs, bottom sheet and more
 - Routed bottom sheet example implemented using only one component
-- Virtual scrolling with pagination, ordering and search integrated with api to shorten response sizes
+- Virtual scrolling with pagination, ordering, and search integrated with API to shorten response sizes
 - Charts using chart.js library
 - Angular routing animations using dynamic params
 - Authentication and role guard
-- Deactivate guard to prevent the user of discarding changes
+- Deactivate the guard to prevent the user from discarding changes
 - Multiple examples of synchronous custom validators
-- Multiple handlers to ease the use of dialogs, bottomsheets, snackbars and more
+- Multiple handlers to ease the use of dialogs, bottom sheets, snack bars and more
 - Custom async validator to check already registered user
 - Registering using password techniques
 - Example using functional resolvers with loading on routes
-- Interceptor modules added to verify bearer token, errors, and headers language
+- Interceptor modules added to verify bearer tokens, errors, and headers language
 - Front-end validation on requests and inputs
 - Handler of promises and errors using destructuring
-- Improved http security using HttpParams
+- Improved HTTP security using HttpParams
-- Unsubscriber component with subsink to facilitate the maneuvering of unsubscribes
+- Unsubscriber component with sub sink to facilitate the maneuvering of unsubscribes
 - CRUD operations built using POO paradigms, allowing services to inherit its operations
 - Example of custom pipes to convert date to selected language
 - Example of custom directive to prevent form autofill